fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 confident that each line is executed at least once and does not crash.
 Also, we SHOULD have tests in place ensuring that a graph produces the same numerical result of the equivalent NumPy code.
-(As of 2025-07-14, this is currently the case, we should keep up the good work!)
+(As of 2025-07-14, this is currently the case, yay!)

 ## Future Work